 One February morning, the light on my bedroom wall will shift—almost imperceptibly, but I’ll notice.
 Within a week, the first snowdrops will bloom again, their small white flowers ringing in another spring.

 Each season brings its own light, its own lessons.
-From this chair, from this window, I’ve learned to see them all.
+From this chair, from this window, I’ve learned to see.